 Implant Material Cost

 A dental implant is composed of 3 separate parts, a titanium implant, which is surgically embedded in the bone.
-An abutment, a small piece of metal which screws into the implant to hold the tooth replacement, and a porcelain or metal crown is fixed onto the abutment.
+An abutment, a small piece of metal which screws into the implant to hold the tooth replacement, and a ceramic or metal crown is fixed onto the abutment.

 When seeking a quote for an implant, make sure you are being quoted for BOTH of these components and are aware of the type of implant and material used for the crown as well as any extra costs incurred.
-Roomchang uses high quality Anklyos or ADIN Implants, both of which come with a lifetime guarantee, and offers crowns in E-max, porcelain fused to metal, or zirconium.
+Roomchang uses high quality Anklyos or ADIN Implants, both of which come with a lifetime guarantee, and offers crowns in E-max, ceramic fused to metal, or zirconium.

 The crown for the tooth has to be manufactured in a dental laboratory, which vary widely in cost.
 Australian dentists can use a laboratory located in Australia, or outsource the work to a cheaper lab overseas.
 Regardless of the location, the main factors in the cost of the crown are cost of materials, lab overheads and the laboratories fee.

 Roomchang has its own in-house dental laboratory, equipped with state of the art CAD/CAM equipment.
 Having our own laboratory allows us to cut down on many of the costs involved with making the crown, and overheads such as cost of running and technicians salaries are naturally much lower than they would be in Australia.